Steps You Should Take After a Car Accident

 Make A Police Report

 Sometimes the police refuse to issue a report where there is no alcohol, drugs or serious injuries involved.
 Keep in mind, however, that even if you feel no pain right away, chances are that your adrenaline rush is preventing you from recognizing the injury.
-You should insist that the officers issue a report, and document everyone’s statements at the scene and their contact information.
+You should insist that the officers issue a report, and document everyone's statements at the scene and their contact information.
 When you receive a copy of this report, make sure everything there is accurate.
 If you disagree with any portion of the report, you may go to the police station and request to have it revised to reflect the correct information.
+See our blog: Importance of Filing a Police Report After a Car Accident.

 Preserve Visual Evidence